mjp0/cryptodoneright/README.md

 - [x] Encrypting and decrypting all the data
 - [X] Generating public & private keypairs
 - [X] Signing and verifying data
--
+- [X] Generating random numbers and strings

 ### TASKS COMING SOON
-- [ ] Generating random numbers and strings
+- What do you need?
+Let me know at https://twitter.com/markopolojarvi.

 Before doing anything else get CryptoDoneRight from NPM: